openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

    [![](img/13_yes.png)](img/13_yes.png)

-8. Repeat all steps for the `Directory.Read.All` permission
+8. Repeat all steps for the `Group.Read.All` permission

 9. Configure ShinyProxy: